Texas Senior Fishing License Cost and Requirements in 2026

 Do seniors need a fishing license in Texas?

-Yes—Texas residents age 65+ generally still need a license.
+Yes.
+Texas residents age 65+ generally still need a license.
 The big exception is for Texas residents born before Jan.
-1, 1931, who are exempt from the fishing license requirement.
+1, 1931.
+They are exempt from the fishing license requirement.

 Does the senior all-water package cover freshwater and saltwater?

 Yes.
-The senior all-water package includes the senior resident fishing license plus both the freshwater and saltwater endorsements, and it includes the standard saltwater tags.
+The senior all-water package includes the senior resident fishing license plus both the freshwater and saltwater endorsements.
+It includes the standard saltwater tags.

 I’m exempt from the license—do I still need tags?